What is an Accountable Care Organization?

 Our ACO partners – who are listed on this page – have agreed to be accountable for the overall health and costs of their patients.
 As a group, if we successfully reduce cost and improve the quality of care for the Medicare beneficiaries we treat, the Centers for Medicare and Medicaid Services (CMS) will reward us in “shared savings.”

 To achieve these goals, the HealthCare Partners of the North Country is preparing its partners to thrive in a value-based payment system.
 Unlike our current health care system, which reimburses providers on a fee-for-service basis, the value-based payment model rewards hospitals and providers for keeping their patients healthy and costs low.

 Specifically, our ACO is focused on preventative health initiatives and other wholistic solutions that help patients with chronic diseases manage their conditions and symptoms.
-Our key initiatives include: annual wellness visits, Chronic Care Management and improving coding accuracy within the Hierarchical Condition Category campaign.
+Our 2019 key initiatives include: patient engagement, Chronic Care Management and Transitional Care Management, hospice and palliative care utilization, increased influenza and pneumonia vaccination rates, increased collaboration with skilled nursing facilities, annual wellness visits, and improving Hierarchical Condition Category coding accuracy.
 We also provide transparent data to our partners using sophisticated data processes.